Sotera/GEQEDataService/README.md

 ## Install

-See README for GEQE backend at Sotera/GEQE to install GEQE backend
+See README at Sotera/GEQE to install GEQE backend

 ```
 npm install -g strongloop